astrosquid/basekeep/README.md

 ## Purpose
 basekeep is intended to make database structure maintainance easy.
 Databases are difficult to edit consistently because they are not tracked by version control.
 Therefore, basekeep will make changes to a database by using a file tree as a reference. **Warning:** basekeep will also destroy things that are no longer represented in the file structure. **It is highly recommended to obtain a pg_dump of your entire database before running basekeep against it.**

+If you're not sure, don't.

+Talk to your DBA.

 basekeep does not yet give a warning when it destroys entities.

 ## Setup